Shoppable Marketing This Holiday Season

 According to a recent article by Marketing Week, House of Fraser commented ‘We want to bring a whole new dimension to the term window shopping.
 I see this as something that will be permanent across all of our stores as it means the offline world is always open and can start to join up, but also compete, with the online side of our business.’

 What does this mean for marketing?

-Econsultancy has likewise hailed shoppable marketing as the ‘missing piece of your marketing strategy’, claiming that while shoppable video has not yet become a mainstream marketing tool, it could (and should) be readily integrated into marketing strategies and become the next big thing for many a brand.
-Econsultancy argues that ‘just this year alone over more than 100 million hours of how-to videos were watched and one in three millennials have made a purchase as a result of watching a tutorial.’
+Econsultancy has likewise hailed shoppable marketing as the ‘missing piece of your marketing strategy’.
+While shoppable video has not yet become a mainstream marketing tool, it could (and should) be readily integrated into marketing strategies.
+Econsultancy believe it will become the next big thing for many a brand.
+They argue that ‘just this year alone over more than 100 million hours of how-to videos were watched and one in three millennials have made a purchase as a result of watching a tutorial.’
 They emphasise that ‘shoppable video has great potential as products and services are linked elegantly to those featured in a video as part of an overall marketing campaign.’

-With several more weeks of holiday season marketing and retail frenzy awaiting us, here at OTB we’ll be keeping our eyes peeled for the next big name to follow this latest marketing buzz and buy into the huge potential of shoppable marketing.
+There are several more weeks of holiday season marketing and retail frenzy awaiting us.
+Here at OTB we’ll be keeping our eyes peeled for the next big name to follow this latest marketing buzz.
+We’ll certainly buy into the huge potential of shoppable marketing.
 Beans, anyone?